 Frequently Asked Questions

-Q: What are the benefits of joining the Honors Program?
+Q: What are the benefits of joining the Wood Honors College?

-A: The major benefits of membership in the Honors Program include:
+A: The major benefits of membership in the Wood Honors College include:

 - Small Honors classes (15-25 students) that emphasize active learning